akka/akka/akka-docs/general/addressing.rst

     the purpose of being completed by the response from an actor; it is created by the :meth:`ActorRef.ask` invocation.
-  - :class:`DeadLetterActorRef` is the default implementation of the dead letters service, where all messages are re-routed whose targets are shut down or non-existent.
+  - :class:`DeadLetterActorRef` is the default implementation of the dead letters service, where all messages are re-routed whose routees are shut down or non-existent.

 - And then there are some one-off internal implementations which you should